What is Mezzanine Financing?

 - It helps a business secure more capital, lower the cost of capital, increase the rate of return, and save tax on interest payments.

 - Mezzanine financing includes a convertible option or warrant that provides investors with a right to earn a stake in the business.
-It, however, results in the owners losing control.
+It, however, results in the existing owners being diluted by the issuance of additional shares.